-Each Collaboration Constituent Institution is represented on the Collaboration Boars by at most two members of which one is voting whereas the other is a non-voting adjunct member.
+Each Collaboration Constituent Institution is represented on the Collaboration Board by at most two members of whom one is voting whereas the other is a non-voting adjunct member.
 The number of votes per institution depends on number of Ph.D. physicists (see for the key section 6 below).

 The Collaboration Board is chaired by the Collaboration Spokesperson.
 The Spokesperson is an ex-officio, non-voting member of the Collaboration Board.
 The Spokesperson is elected by the Ph.D. members of the collaboration.
 The election procedure is as follows:

 - The Spokesperson appoints two Collaboration members who serve as a nomination commission.

 - Nominations are sought from the Collaboration at large.
 Each constituent Institution may offer one or more candidate nominees

 - The nomination commission notifies each nominee that she/he has been proposed.
 Within two weeks each nominee shall inform the nomination commission if he/she is willing to be listed as a nominee.
 All who do so, compose the final slate of viable nominees.